nourtamer770/Line-Following-Robotic-Car/README.md

 The line following robotic car project, features a robotic car having four wheels, each wheel having its own engine and is powered by a battery.

 The car also has an arduino which is programmed to move the car smoothly along the line on the ground.
 The car can turn right and left and can stop at the end of the line.
+The car is provided with an ultrasonic sensor to detect and avoid obstacles.

 The arduino switches are defined and programmed properly.